 One aim of Black Friday marketing should be to drive repeat visits by giving visitors plenty of reasons to keep coming back to the site.

-Best Buy’s ‘doorbuster’ deals are a good example of this.
+Here, Best Buy’s ‘doorbuster’ deals are a good example of this.
 These are time-limited daily deals which encourage shoppers to buy there and then rather than waiting.
 By offering to send daily text alerts, Best Buy is also helping to build a bigger database to market its Black Friday deals.